0xsequence/niftyswap/audits/2023_04_Wrappers_Ignacio_Mazzara.md

 #### Notes

 - N1 - lines 4, 5, 7, 9 - Unused imports.
-Consider removing them.
+Consider removing them. **ADDRESSED: Removed unused imports.**

 - N2 - line 18 - Possibility to create a proxy for the zero address.
-Consider checking that `tokenAddr` is a contract or at least different from the zero address.
+Consider checking that `tokenAddr` is a contract or at least different from the zero address. **IGNORED: With CREATE2 it's possible that the proxy may be deployed pointing to a known address before the implementation has been deployed.**

 - N3 - lines 20, 21, 22, 23 - Consider removing some operations if there is no need to return specific errors.
 Checking whether the contract was already created can be done off-chain before and after sending the tx.
-The `WrapperCreationFailed` may be enough.
+The `WrapperCreationFailed` may be enough. **ADDRESSED: Removed additional checks.**

-- N4 - line 25 - Wrong comment. `getProxysalt` returns the salt needed for `create2`, not the resultant address.
+- N4 - line 25 - Wrong comment. `getProxysalt` returns the salt needed for `create2`, not the resultant address. **ADDRESSED: Comment removed.**

-- N5 - lines 38, 43, 50, 54, and 58 - Missing dev notation.
+- N5 - lines 38, 43, 50, 54, and 58 - Missing dev notation. **ADDRESSED: Documentation added.**

 ## Wrappers